Register with a friend and save $5 on your ticket! Register in advance. Tickets are limited and will not be available at the door.

 - Genie Arnot of Social Studio

 Genie’s Roland Park art studio offers workshops for kids and adults, but it’s not just about helping everyone engage in creative processes.
 It’s a place for connection, empowerment, and community.
+Be sure to stop by Genie’s table because it will be an experience!

 - Andrea Stieff of Stieff Co